oemof/heat-pump-tutorial/workshop/index.md

 ## Acknowledgements

 We would like to give a special Thank You to the awesome `oemof` community, which - independently of institutions - has been able to put out some amazing libraries for energy modelers word wide.

+This work was funded by the German Federal Ministry of Education and Research (BMBF) in the project `Wärmewende Nordwest` (grant number 03SF0624L).

 ## LICENSE